jdillard/sphinx-sitemap/docs/configuration.rst

    sitemap_url_scheme = "{version}{lang}subdir/{link}"

-.. note:: The extension is currently opinionated, in that it automatically appends trailing slashes to both the ``language`` and ``version`` values.
+.. note:: The extension automatically appends trailing slashes to both the ``language`` and ``version`` values.
    You can also omit values from the scheme for desired behavior.

 .. _configuration_changing_filename: